 For more information on New York’s Good Samaritan Law, see N.Y.
 Public Health L. §§ 3000-a, 3000-b, 3013 (McKinney 2000); see also NY State Assembly website database of law.

-As part of The City University of New York’s response to the COVID-19 pandemic, during the Spring 2020 semester, all students shall have the option to convert any or all of the (A-F) letter grades they earn in their classes, to Credit/No Credit (CR/NC) grading. https://www.cuny.edu/coronavirus/credit-no-credit-policy/
+As part of The City University of New York’s response to the COVID-19 pandemic, during the Spring 2020 term, all students shall have the option to convert any or all of the (A-F) letter grades they earn in their classes, to Credit/No Credit (CR/NC) grading. https://www.cuny.edu/coronavirus/credit-no-credit-policy/

-1. During the Spring 2020 semester, all students shall have the option to convert any or all of the (A-F) letter grades, including plus or minus variations, they earn in their classes, to Credit/No Credit grading.
+1. During the Spring 2020 term, all students shall have the option to convert any or all of the (A-F) letter grades, including plus or minus variations, they earn in their classes, to Credit/No Credit grading.

 2. Students shall be able to make this decision up to 20 business days after the University’s final grade submission deadline.
 Once selected, the Credit/No Credit option cannot be cannot be reversed.